kubevela/samples/01.Helloworld/README.md

 Yeah, we have successfully deploy an application from source now.

-> :warning: ingress trait replies on the ingress controller, such as nginx-ingress, installed in your cluster.
 > If you cannot access the domain, you may check the network or ingress
 > configuration of your cluster.